IRS Form 6765 Instructions

 Section D: Qualified small business payroll tax election & payroll tax credit

-Check this box if you are a qualified small business choosing to claim part of your tax credit for qualified research activities as a payroll tax credit.
+There are two boxes.
+Check the first box if you are a qualified small business choosing to claim part of your tax credit for qualified research activities as a payroll tax credit.

 Do not confuse this with an eligible small business, as there are two different sets of criteria for each definition.